 The other driver’s insurance company adjuster will likely contact you.
-Do not give any statements, recorded or otherwise, to any insurance adjuster without first having a free consultation an attorney.
+Do not give any statements, recorded or otherwise, to any insurance adjuster without first consulting with an attorney.

 The insurance company's goal is to pay you as little as possible or deny your claim entirely.
-Insurance adjusters are specially trained to ask you questions in such a way elicits answers that will minimize your recovery and/or allow them to argue that you were comparatively negligent.
-Giving a statement to any insurance adjuster could result in hurting your case in ways that can’t later be fixed even with an attorney.
+Insurance adjusters are specially trained to ask you questions in such a way that elicits answers that will minimize your recovery and/or allow them to argue that you were comparatively negligent.
+Giving a statement to any insurance adjuster could hurt your case.

 Have a free consultation with an expert in car accident injury law before you talk with any insurance adjusters.
 Avoid being taken advantage of by insurance adjusters.
 This is what they do for a living, and they are trained very well.

 How Can a Lawyer Help with My Tampa Car Accident Case?

 An experienced lawyer handling your claim increases the likelihood of a favorable outcome in your car accident case.
 They can alleviate the stress of legal proceedings, allowing you to focus on your recovery while they handle the complexities of the legal process.
 Here are some ways a lawyer with Hancock Injury Attorneys can be beneficial in your case: